 What You’re Trading

 This is overlander gear.
 If you’re riding the TET or the Pan-American on a 1290 Super Adventure, the Mototent is the right answer.
-If you’re doing weekend trips on a CFMOTO 250NK like me, it’s the wrong tent for the wrong bike.
+If you’re doing weekend trips on a small bike like a CFMOTO 250NK, it’s the wrong tent for the wrong bike.

 Choose the Lone Rider Mototent if...